 As there are usually only very limited computational resources available for nonuniformity corrections, we chose ε_t as the time that elapses from frame to frame and s{ε} then becomes the only free parameter of the method.
-The rather large time step is justifiable as the CNN targets the DSNU correction and thus does not demand the CNN to converge on a frame to frame basis.
+The rather

 7.2.3.
 Experimental Results for the CNN approach